The life history of an Italian medium

 The era of paid mediums

 Until the Second World War, mediums and psychics were more numerous than today, especially in England and the United States.
-At that time, some people practiced the profession of medium, get paid for private séances, or producing mediumistic phenomena during collective meetings to which even a hundred spectators could attend.
-Often, these meetings (not to be confused with ordinary mediumistic sittings) were held in halls provided by associations that called themselves Spiritual Churches, even without having the organization or doctrine support that we now attribute to an ecclesiastical institution.
-Bystanders of these collective meetings were mostly not wealthy people, who paid a modest sum or let a free offer to the organizers.
-Life in those times was very hard, finding a paid job was not easy, and in most cases the jobs were tiring and wearing, and the workers were paid just enough to survive.
-It is no surprise, then, that there were people who did their best to act as mediums and psychics, though not having well-developed mediumistic faculties, to gain economic benefits from people's credulity and from the suffering that many persons feel for the loss of their loved ones.
-It can be said for sure that the number of these fraudulent mediums far exceeded that of the true ones, so that one of the main activities of psychical researchers consisted in exposing the mediums.
+At that time, some people practiced the profession of medium, getting paid for private séances, or producing mediumistic phenomena during collective meetings to which even a hundred spectators could attend.
+Often, these meetings (not to be confused with ordinary mediumistic sittings) were held in halls provided by associations that called themselves Spiritual Churches, even if they didn't have the organization or doctrine support that we now attribute to an ecclesiastical institution.
+Most of the spectators at these collective meetings were not wealthy people, who paid a modest sum or let a free offer to the organizers.
+Life in those times was hard, finding a paid job was not easy, and in most cases the jobs were tiring and wearing, and the workers were paid just enough to survive.
+It is no surprise, then, that there were people who arranged to operate as mediums and psychics – even if they didn't have well-developed mediumistic faculties – in order to gain economic benefits from people's credulity and from the suffering that many persons feel for the loss of their loved ones.
+It can be said for sure that the number of these fraudulent mediums far exceeded that of the true ones, so that one of the main activities of psychical researchers consisted in exposing false mediums.

 An unknown and disinterested medium

-In our days, as is sometimes the case, we run the opposite risk, that is to think that, since many mediums were fraudulent, no one was free of suspected fraud and therefore reliable.
-Nevertheless, there are still examples and evidences of mediums that never took the slightest advantage, be it economic, or in terms of fame, or any other nature, from their mediumship, but had instead to face and patiently endure the difficulties of adapting to the social milieu in which they had to live.
+In our days, as not infrequently happens, we run the opposite risk, that is to think that, since many mediums were fraudulent, no one was free of suspected fraud and therefore reliable.
+Nevertheless, there are still examples and evidences of mediums that never took the slightest advantage, be it economic, or in terms of fame, or any other kind, from their mediumship, but had instead to face and patiently endure the difficulties of adapting to the social milieu in which they had to live.
 For this reason it may be interesting to recall the life events of one of them, reconstructed as faithfully as possible on the basis of the available documents and testimonies.
-His name was Urbino Fontanelli: born in 1913 and died in 1995, he spent most of his life in Castelfiorentino, a municipality in Val d'Elsa, in the province of Florence.
+His name was Urbino Fontanelli: born in 1913 and died in 1995, he spent most of his life in Castelfiorentino, a municipality in Val d'Elsa, in the Italian province of Florence.
 He was a discreet person and a sensible soul, coming from a family of poor but honest and decent workers.

 Realtà e Mistero by Silvio Ravaldini

 What was written in Realtà e Mistero was for me, in 1995, one of the most interesting reports of mediumistic phenomena I had read until then, although, from an objective point of view, no corroboration was given, since in the book there was no verifiable reference to persons, places and circumstances.
 The value I attributed to Ravaldini's testimony was due to my choice, based on the confidence I felt for his honesty and personal integrity, but it would have been too simple for a skeptical reader to think that all that was told in the book was fictional.
 I knew, however, that the omission from the text of all the elements of identification had been wanted by the author to respect the will of the medium Urbino Fontanelli, to whom the book was dedicated in an anonymous form.
-In fact, in a series of articles published on Luce e Ombra after Fontanelli's death, starting from issue 4/1995, Ravaldini began to recall that part of the phenomena related to «direct voice» to which he had attended in person, mentioning by name both the medium and the location where the events took place: Castelfiorentino.
+In fact, in a series of articles published on Luce e Ombra after Fontanelli's death, starting from issue 4/1995, Ravaldini began to recall that part of the phenomena related to direct voice to which he had attended in person, mentioning by name both the medium and the location where the events took place: Castelfiorentino.
 After the death of Fontanelli, Ravaldini felt no longer bound by the promise made to the medium and friend not to mention his name or other identifying elements until Fontanelli was alive.
-This fact in itself is indicative of the complete indifference of this medium with regard to fame: of advantages in terms of gain, as we will see, is not even the case to talk about.
+This fact in itself is indicative of the total indifference of this medium towards fame: there is no point even talking about advantages in terms of earnings, as we will see.

 While aware that this report will not be enough to convince the skeptics to the bitter end of the reality of the phenomena, I have also made available some validating documents, taken from the written reports of that time or from the memories of some of the witnesses.
 I would like to point out how the exceptional interest in the phenomena due to Fontanelli's mediumship is represented, inter alia, by the fact that we are faced with a significant number of events (I have counted more than 80) for which it does not hold any other explanation than the intervention of paranormal energies (whatever they are): as far as I tried to imagine tricks and accomplices, even unlikely, I had to always give up before the evidence of circumstances.
 Keep in mind that most of the phenomena reported did not occur in full darkness, but in red light or even in white light.
 Anyone can check that by illuminating a room with a red light (like those used in dark rooms), after a period of adaptation of five minutes or a little more, a person with good eyesight is able to to distinguish many details of what happens in the room.
 Once again, one must not trust the widespread opinion that mediumistic phenomena always and only occur in full darkness.